 Ssipila~commonswiki (2006), CC BY-SA 3.0, via Wikimedia Commons

-EFHF Helsinki Malmi Airport VFR
+EFHF Helsinki Malmi Airport IFR

 About Helsinki Malmi Airport